Gino Esposito: Storylines

 Gino asks Joe if he could be godfather to his and Lyn's son, Oscar Scully (Ingo Dammer-Smith).
-Gino explains that he will never have kids of his own and his nieces and nephews live too far away.
+Gino explains that he will never have kids of his own, and his nieces and nephews live too far away.
 Joe agrees to give it some thought.
-On the day of Oscar's christening, Joe discovers that Gino has decorated the church and he asks him to be Oscar's fourth godparent.
+On the day of Oscar's christening, Joe discovers that Gino has decorated the church, and he asks him to be Oscar's fourth godparent.
 Gino comes between Harold and Lou Carpenter (Tom Oliver) when he and Lou start spending a lot of time together.
-Harold becomes jealous when Gino and Lou and two girls from the salon go away together and Gino and Lou begin partying with each other.
+Harold becomes jealous when Gino, Lou and two girls from the salon go away together, and Gino and Lou begin partying with each other.
 However, both Lou and Harold support Gino when Boyd Hoyland (Kyal Marsh) accuses Gino of trying to come onto him.
 Gino is left shaken by the incident.
-He eventually put the incident behind him when Boyd apologises.
+He eventually put the incident behind him when Boyd apologised.
 Gino writes a play about a country boy who arrives in the city dreaming of stardom and he casts Ned Parker (Daniel O'Connor) in the lead role.
-On the morning of the opening night, Gino injures his back and Karl takes over his duties.
-Karl also fills in for Ned, after he injures his knee.
+On the morning of the opening night, Gino injures his back, and Karl takes over his duties.
+Karl also fills in for Ned after he injures his knee.
 Following the opening night, no more tickets are sold and Gino's play finishes.
-A few weeks later, Gino announces that he is going to take his baby pageants on tour around Australia and he sells the salon to Steve Parker (Steve Bastoni), who turns it into his veterinary practice.
+A few weeks later, Gino announces that he is going to take his baby pageants on tour around Australia, and he sells the salon to Steve Parker (Steve Bastoni), who turns it into his veterinary practice.

-Years later, Gino returns to Erinsborough and moves into the Eirini Rising retirement community and catches up with the Kennedys who help him to settle in.
-He reunites with Harold and they go for drinks at the Waterhole.
+Years later, Gino returns to Erinsborough and moves into the Eirini Rising retirement community and catches up with the Kennedys, who help him to settle in.
+He reunites with Harold, and they go for drinks at the Waterhole.
 He later protests with Moira Tohu (Robyn Arthur) on behalf of Hilary Robinson (Anne Scott Pendlebury), to shut down a burlesque event at Lassiters Hotel.
-He participates in a seniors woodwork class at the retirement complex with fellow residents.
+He participates in a seniors' woodwork class at the retirement complex with fellow residents.
 After Terese Willis (Rebekah Elmaloglou) reverses into a valve and causes a gas leak at Eirini, Gino assists in getting all the residents out safely, before collapsing outside.
 He is taken to hospital, where he suffers a heart attack, but makes a steady recovery.